The entryway of your house is both the first thing people see and the worst clutter catcher. Here are some ideas to fix it.

 Before I labeled the hooks yesterday, they looked like this:

 It’s not terrible.
 Not nearly as terrible as it can get during the winter, especially, but it was a jumble of coats and jackets and bags and things.

 This is what it looks like now that I labeled hooks, hung only what could fit on the two hooks for each person, and put the rest away in closets.

-You can also see I downsized the shoes, following my rule about only tennies, boots, and cleats being allowed on the mats.
+I downsized the shoes, following my rule about only tennies, boots, and cleats being allowed on the mats.

 The rest of the shoes (mostly Sunday shoes and flip-flops) went back into closets or into this ottoman I use to hold them until we have a chance to put the shoes away.

 It’s under a desk that lives on the opposite wall from the coat hooks.

 It’s all decorated for Halloween right now, see?
 (If you want to know how to make that fun wreath, click here: Tulle Halloween Wreath.)